Iran deal welcomed by Iraq and Syria but won't change course of conflict

 "What they need to do is de-conflict operations, as they did near the Iranian border," he said, referring to an apparent understanding which allowed Iranian jets to fly during a ground assault in Iraq's eastern Diyala province, which borders Iran.

-If the nuclear deal leads Shi'ite Iran to be more assertive, Iraq's Sunni minority, which already complains of being marginalised by the Shi'ite-led government in Baghad, could feel more threatened.
+If the nuclear deal leads Shi'ite Iran to be more assertive, Iraq's Sunni minority, which already complains of being marginalized by the Shi'ite-led government in Baghad, could feel more threatened.

 Former prime minister Ayad Allawi, a secular Shi'ite allied with Sunni parties, gave a cautious welcome to the deal but said the talks should have included regional security as well.